open-AIMS/reefguide/docs/backup-and-restore-db.md

-# Backup and Restore ReefGuide PostgreSQL Database
+# Database backup and restore

 ## Table of Contents